tkgnm/gregemyers-api/README.md

 # gregemyers-api

-This repo holds the headless CMS which powers  [greg-e-myers](https://github.com/tkgnm/greg-e-myers).
+This repo holds the headless CMS, a Strapi application, which powers  [greg-e-myers](https://github.com/tkgnm/greg-e-myers).
 Admins can log in [here](https://gregemyers-api-fly.fly.dev/admin) and add new posts/pages etc.

 ### Develop